A Distributed Multi-Vehicle Coordination Algorithm for Navigation in Tight Environments: CENTRALIZED COORDINATION

-Problem \eqref{eq:distance_polytop_primal} is itself an optimization problem that cannot directly be used in Problem \eqref{eq:MPC_formulation}, because we would have an optimization problem as the constraint of another optimization problem.
-To deal with this issue, we rely on strong-duality theory.
-Building on~\cite{Zhang2018}, the dual problem can be solved instead of the primal problem \eqref{eq:distance_polytop_primal}.
+Problem \eqref{eq:pprimal} is an optimization problem which is a constraint for optimization problem \eqref{eq:MPC_formulation}.
+Therefore, using the primal problem \eqref{eq:pprimal} for collision avoidance constraint \eqref{collision_avoidance_constraint} yields a bi-level optimization problem.
+To reduce compute complexity, we rely on strong-duality theory.
+Building on~\cite{Zhang2018}, the dual problem can be solved instead of the primal problem \eqref{eq:pprimal}.
 The dual problem is expressed as follows: